 Tagaloa On Target For Golden Slipper Shot

-Trent Busuttin is happy he listened to his head rather than his heart by giving Golden Slipper contender Tagaloa a lead-up race in Sydney.
+is happy he listened to his head rather than his heart by giving contender a lead-up race in Sydney.

-Tagaloa won the at last month and the temptation was for the colt to head straight to Saturday's $3.5 million Golden Slipper at Rosehill without another start.
+Tagaloa won the Stakes at Caulfield last month and the temptation was for the colt to head straight to Saturday’s $3.5 million Golden Slipper at Rosehill without another start.

-Busuttin, who trains in partnership with Natalie Young, said Tagaloa's defeat by Farnan in the at Rosehill on March 7 served its purpose.
+Busuttin, who trains in partnership with Natalie Young, said Tagaloa’s defeat by Farnan in the Todman Stakes at Rosehill on March 7 served its purpose.

 It means the training partnership can be easy on the colt leading into Saturday’s race while the race gave Tagaloa experience of racing right-handed.